hpc/mpifileutils/doc/rst/dbz2.1.rst

 OPTIONS
 -------

+.. option:: -z, --compress

+   Compress the file

 .. option:: -d, --decompress

    Decompress the file

-.. option:: -z, --compress

-   Compress the file

 .. option:: -k, --keep

    Keep the input file.

-.. option:: -f, --overwrite
+.. option:: -f, --force

    Overwrite the output file, if it exists.

-.. option:: -b, --block SIZE
+.. option:: -b, --blocksize SIZE

    Set the compression block size, from 1 to 9.
    Where 1=100kB ... and 9=900kB.
 Default is 9.